azutoolkit/cql/docs/Cql/AlterTable.md

 ---
-title: "Cql::AlterTable"
+title: "CQL::AlterTable"
 ---

-# class Cql::AlterTable
+# class CQL::AlterTable

 `Reference` < `Object`

-The `Cql::AlterTable` class is responsible for handling alterations to the database schema.
+The `CQL::AlterTable` class is responsible for handling alterations to the database schema.
 It allows you to add, drop, rename, and change columns in a table.

 ## Example: Altering a Table